 The tallest building in North America provides an unrivaled view of a cityscape, all from the comfort of being suspended 1,353 feet in the air.
 The Sears Tower ‘Ledge’ has walls, floors, and ceilings made of glass, jutting out from the building to give visitors a unique and vertigo worthy view of Chicago’s architectural landscape.

-The Sears Tower is the third tallest building in the world; 110 stories constitute 1,450 feet, making it the tallest building in the Western Hemisphere.
+Thought it is now officially the Willis Tower after being acquired in 2009, it is still commonly called the Sears Tower and is the third tallest building in the world; 110 stories constitute 1,450 feet, making it the tallest building in the Western Hemisphere.
 The glass boxes, termed ‘the Ledges’, were opened to the public July 2, 2009.
 Four 10 foot by 10 foot compartments protrude 4.3 feet from the building’s 103rd floor observation room, the Skydeck.

 With three layers of glass totaling one and a half inches thick, each platform can support up to 5 tons.
 A completely transparent three sides, top, and bottom designed to generate the sensation of hovering over Chicago do just that, as the box extends far enough for one row of visitors to stand suspended at a time.
 A clear day presents a view of up to 50 miles and four states.